-For graduates who wish to live out of College, advice is provided by the University Accommodation Service (see: www.accommodation.cam.ac.uk) and the University's Graduate Union (see: www.gradunion.cam.ac.uk/welfare/living-in-cambridge).
+For graduates who wish to live out of College, advice is provided by the University Accommodation Service (see: www.accommodation.cam.ac.uk).
 Tutors can also give advice and should always be consulted over contracts and any difficulties over relations with landlords.